kmskog/dcaf_case_management/docs/administering/ONBOARDING_A_NEW_FUND.md

 * Phone number of the abortion fund (e.g. 202-000-1111) - referred to as `FUND_PHONE`
 * Website of the fund (e.g. dcabortionfund.org) - referred to as `FUND_DOMAIN`
 * Name and email of the fund admins (e.g. Susan Everyteen - susan@example.com) - we create initial admin accounts for these people
-* Whether one line is okay, or whether they'd like additional lines.
+* Whether one city is okay, or whether they'd like additional cities.
 * Whether they'd like DARIA to generate pledge PDFs, or whether they want to keep doing it as is.
 (This is not for initial setup, and if so, follow up separately.)
 * Who should be added to the updates listserv/google group.
 * Who their primary point of contact is and their signal #.